It’s a profession that’s growing in popularity and necessity with recent technological advances and one that is often regarded as a future-proof job.

-In the data science team we have a good mix of concrete machine learning engineering tasks and more research orientated tasks.
+The data science team has a good mix of concrete machine-learning engineering tasks and more research-orientated tasks.

 Research tasks usually stretch over multiple sprints, whereas Machine Learning engineering tasks fit better in the regular scrum format.

-Most of the team work with a mix of both, but for the research oriented tasks we keep each other in the loop.
+Most of the team works with a mix of both, but we keep each other in the loop for the research-oriented tasks.
 It's mostly one person coding while everyone else decides on the direction and contributes to interpreting the results.

 The best thing about working for raffle.ai is that we work on fascinating problems on the frontier of the newest research in the highly progressive fields of NLP and AI.
 We get to work with these technologies and try to make the research work in practice — that’s very exciting.